La Martinière College: Sports Day

 Each year, on the last Sunday of November, the athletic talents of the students are displayed.
 Traditions include a school march (which involves a military-type march around the school grounds), gymnastics, a performance by the school band, and an athletic competition between the school houses.
 The athletic competition includes several events such as shot put, track and field events and long jump.

-Houses

-The students of each College are divided into four houses, mainly for promoting academic and athletic competition among students.
-The houses have different names in La Martiniere Lucknow and in La Martiniere Calcutta, as given below.
-The champion house for the year is called Cock House.

 The School Socials

 The Socials at La Martinière are elegant events in the English tradition.
 Students from both the girls and boys sections are invited to the socials.
 Ceremonial uniform is worn by boys, while formal dresses are worn by girls.
-"The Social" is a tradition of La Martiniere and a memory of its English past.
+"The Social" is a tradition of La Martinière and a memory of its English past.

 The Socials are held in the College Hall and the girls are invited to the boys school.
 Socials are also held after the yearly 'Inter-Martiniere Meet' is held between the two schools at Lucknow and Kolkata.

 La Martinière has always been regarded as one of the finest schools in India.
 Given its foundation in English tradition, it has been compared to the Public Schools of England, and has been referred to as "The Eton of the East" by William Dalrymple, in his book "The Age of Kali."